aneasystone/github-trending/README.md

 ## Unknown

+* 【2025-04-18】[MicrosoftDocs / entra-docs](https://github.com/MicrosoftDocs/entra-docs) - This is the public repo for Microsoft Entra documentation
 * 【2025-04-16】[OnePlusOSS / kernel_manifest](https://github.com/OnePlusOSS/kernel_manifest) -
 * 【2025-04-11】[FFmpeg / asm-lessons](https://github.com/FFmpeg/asm-lessons) - FFMPEG Assembly Language Lessons
 * 【2025-04-08】[NeverSinkDev / NeverSink-Filter-for-PoE2](https://github.com/NeverSinkDev/NeverSink-Filter-for-PoE2) - This is a lootfilter for the game "Path of Exile 2".
 It adds colors, sounds, map icons, beams to highlight remarkable gear and inform the user